446 Lygon St, BRUNSWICK EAST 3057

 Despite common belief, sports massages aren't just geared toward athletes.
 Flex Sports Massage offers therapies, like remedial massage, deep tissue massage, lymphatic drainage massage, trigger point massage, sports massage, pregnancy…Book Appointment

-Contrary to popular belief, lymphatic drainage doesn’t actually involve surgery, or scary invasive tubes draining liquid from your insides.
-Also known as manual lymphatic therapy, this popular treatment is actually a very gentle, noninvasive massage technique used to stimulate the flow of lymphatic fluid around the body.
+Also known as manual lymphatic therapy, this popular treatment is a very gentle, noninvasive massage technique used to stimulate the flow of lymphatic fluid around the body.
+Using slow, soft strokes, lymphatic drainage has been proven to help treat a wide range of health conditions and illnesses.

 Pioneered in Germany for treatment of lymphedema, an accumulation of fluid which may occur after the removal of lymph nodes during surgery, lymphatic drainage is generally a whole body treatment that helps to relax the nervous system and promote high immunity.